BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs.md

 ---
-title: "How to think in NextJS; From No Server to Serverless"
+title: "How to think in NextJS Part 2"
 date: "2021-06-06"
 subtitle: "A brief and informative blurb related to the post"
 category: "tech"